 Adoption and guardianship are two kinds of legal arrangements that allow for the care and custody of children, but there are major differences between the two.
-An adoption is a permanent placement of a child with a new family while guardianship may be limited in its tenure.
+Adoption is a permanent placement of a child with a new family while guardianship may be limited in its tenure.

 Adoption also terminates parental rights while guardianship will allow them to remain.
 Adoption will also end any child support obligations, while a parent may still be required to pay child support to a child with a guardian.